INTERSECT-SDK/python-sdk/docs/installation.rst

 Installation
 ============

+Here

-Software, developer tools, and other items that need to be installed for using the Python SDK for INTERSECT are discussed below.
+Other items that need to be installed for running the examples are discussed below.

 Docker
 ------

 `Docker <https://www.docker.com>`_ is used to create containers for using the Python SDK and to run the examples.
 Download and install Docker using the instructions provided on their website.
-See the Authenticating section to use the GitLab Container registry which contains INTERSECT dependencies.
+See the Authenticating section below to use the GitLab Container registry which contains INTERSECT dependencies.

 Authenticating
 --------------